Skip to content

 Selecting the Right Materials for Repair and Staining

-Choosing the right materials is crucial for effective fence repair and staining.
-For wood fences, use treated lumber that resists rot and insects.
+Choosing the right materials is key for effective repairs and staining.
+For wood fences, use treated lumber.
+It resists rot and insects.
 Match the wood type to your existing fence for a seamless look.

-When it comes to stains, oil-based options often last longer.
+When staining, oil-based options often last longer.
 They penetrate deeper into the wood.
 Water-based stains are easier to apply and clean up.
 They're also more eco-friendly.

 The Role of Staining in Preserving Fence Integrity